 [The Challenge to Become, LDS General Conference, October 2000]

 I am convinced that the Laws and Commandments of God are good.
-We still have our agency to choose not to obey.
+We still have our moral agency to choose to obey …or not.
 But, as we do obey and keep the commandments, we will become more and more “Like Him!”
 (Matt 5:48).

 Click HERE to return to my Index of Blogs page.